 Python can be categorized as a high-level programming language.
 In general, we can list the popular programming languages from top to bottom as the following:

 - Assembly/machine binary language

-With that being said, Python is considered the highest level out of all the programming languages, together with PHP.
-Python is an interpreted and dynamic programming language and must run in a specific system/program rather than directly running in a local processor.
+That said, Python is considered the highest level of all the programming languages and PHP.
+Python is an interpreted and dynamic programming language that must run in a specific system/program rather than directly in a local processor.